mec208/multinational-retail-data-centralisation/README.md

 The `read_rds_table` method in the `DataExtractor` was used to extract the data from the order table to a Pandas DataFrame.

-Order data are held as the 'single source of truth', and thus minimal cleaning was necessary (or desirable).
+Order data are held as the 'single source of truth' for these data, and thus minimal cleaning was necessary (or desirable).

 `DataCleaning` tasks for orders data were therefore limited to checking for duplicate entries, removing empty or duplicated columns, and removing personal data (customer names).